quanghuy1258/mini-course-RL-/README.md

 2. What is the essence of dynamic programming?
    Many CS students are familiar with dynamic programming as a technique for solving problems in competitive programming contests.
    However, dynamic programming should be considered a method in the context of optimization, i.e. it is used to solve optimization problems, similar to linear programming.
+3. What are Online and Offline RL?
+   In what ways does Offline RL differ from other data-driven learning approaches, such as supervised and unsupervised learning?

 ### Topics, keywords, etc.